nuxt/test-utils/docs/content/en/index.md

 categoryPosition: 1
 items:
  - Easy to setup tests
- - Test in brownser
+ - Test in browser
- - Extend jest matchers
+ - Extend Jest matchers
  - Written in TypeScript
 ---